Mutual Life Insurance Company of New York: Acquisition by AXA

-In September 2003, AXA Financial, Inc. announced a takeover offer of $1.5 billion for MONY Group of New York, which some of its largest shareholder's, including Highfields Capital Management, Third Avenue Management, Southeastern Asset Management and Advisory Research, immediately objected to as being too low.
+In September 2003, AXA Financial, Inc. announced a takeover offer of $1.5 billion for MONY Group of New York, which some of its largest shareholders, including Highfields Capital Management, Third Avenue Management, Southeastern Asset Management and Advisory Research, immediately objected to as being too low.
 The offer was accepted by shareholders in May 2004, and on July 8, 2004, MONY became a wholly owned subsidiaries of European insurer, allowing AXA to become "the fourth-largest seller of variable annuities in the United States and the largest seller of variable life insurance."

 As part of the takeover, MONY's chief executive, Michael I. Roth, stood "to receive as much as $23.3 million, including payments for vested stock options".
 Additionally, Mony's president and CEO, Samuel J. Foti (who joined the company in 1988 from the Metropolitan Life Insurance Company), may get as much as $16.4 million; the chief investment officer, Kenneth M. Levine (who joined MONY in 1972), as much as $12.7 million; and the chief financial officer, Richard Daddario, as much as $9.13 million.

 Mutual of New York Building

 In 1950, Mutual of New York built a 26-story building on the east side of Broadway, between 55th and 56th Streets, in the Midtown Manhattan neighborhood of New York City, for its corporate headquarters and hired Shreve, Lamb and Harmon to design it.
-MONY left the building after being acquired by AXA.
+MONY left the building after being acquired by Axa.